GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 }
 ```

-After running it, we can see.
+After running it, we can see:

 ```plaintext
 empty: bucket_mask 0x0, ctrl 0x1056df820, growth_left: 0, items: 0